Live 4.1 Devotionals (for Sunday 1/15) – Thursday

 [Jesus] said, “Peace be with you.
 As the Father has sent me, so I am sending you.”

-Question of the Day: How can you tell others the truth of who Jesus is?
+Question of the Day: How can you show mercy?

 Read about It